 Yes, you can!
 Just make sure they are not overly big or they may not dry properly.
 You can mix them up with mini cookie cutters or even roll into balls.
 Personally I believe they should be in bite sizes though so just be careful on not making them *too* big.

-I thing butter mints are typically peppermint, however, places like Micheal’s or Hobby Lobby have an amazing baking aisle with tons of other extract flavors.
+I think butter mints are typically peppermint, however, places like Micheal’s or Hobby Lobby have an amazing baking aisle with tons of other extract flavors.
 I would def encourage you to test out a few other ones like cotton candy and strawberry extracts.
 You could really have a lot of fun with this recipe base!
+Just remember that oil and extract is usually a 4: 1 ratio (as in you need 1 tsp of extract to contain the same flavor as 1/4th tsp of oil) Oils are stronger and therefore superior for a butter mint recipe and you also need to balance the liquid content when making things like mints.
 If you want to skip making them entirely, you can buy butter mints here.

 5 Unique Holiday Desserts